-Fed will buy short-term loans to try to ease flow of credit
+Fed to try to ease flow of credit with new lending facility

 All that activity has made it harder for banks and other companies to raise the cash they need.

-In its announcement, the Fed said it has set up an investment vehicle to buy the commercial paper with the approval of the Treasury Department.
-The Treasury has also committed to guarantee up to $10 billion of the loans, to prevent the Fed from taking losses.
+In its announcement, the Fed said it set up the investment vehicle to buy commercial paper with the approval of the Treasury Department.
+The Treasury has also committed to guarantee up to $10 billion of the loans to prevent the Fed from taking losses.
+Companies that borrow through the facility will pay a small fee and interest.

+The lending program was created with the approval of Treasury Secretary Steven Mnuchin, whose authorization is required for the creation of emergency programs by the Fed.

+“The economic disruption and uncertainty created by COVID-19 has created challenges for the commercial paper market, constraining access to short-term credit for American businesses,” Mnuchin said.